Analysis: AT&T, Discovery deal highlights media's thirst to be like Netflix

 HBO and HBO Max have 63.9 million global subscribers.
 Discovery has 15 million global streaming subscribers, most of them for Discovery+.
 That compares to 103.6 million for Disney+ and 207.6 million for Netflix.

-ViacomCBS Inc (VIAC.O) and Comcast Corp (CMCSA.O) could be feeling pressure to consider bulking up, analysts said on Monday, as the landscape is set to change once again.
+ViacomCBS Inc and Comcast Corp could be feeling pressure to consider bulking up, analysts said on Monday, as the landscape is set to change once again.

 Rich Greenfield, a partner and analyst at LightShed Partners, said in a note on Monday that ViacomCBS was the only obvious potential partner for Comcast, but its CBS network and local news stations “are clear regulatory problems.”